ludecieldev/ludecieldev/README.md

 - 🔭 I’m currently working on **Unix & C programming**

-- 🌱 I’m currently learning **C, python and Whatever getting my attention**
+- 🌱 I’m currently learning **C, python and whatever is getting my attention**

 - 👨‍💻 All of my projects are available at [https://github.com/ludecieldev](https://github.com/ludecieldev)